rakeshbs279/Jan19/README.md

 Terraform Day1 : using the main module - > Update Bucket Policy , Change the KMS , Create Bucket

-1 Module for the work
+1 Module for the work - Done
-- Create a Project referering the module and update the below
+- Create a Project Referencing the module and update the below
 - Main.tf
 - backend.tf
 - Provider.tf

-Next : Create S3 Bucket, Upload the logs to the S3 bucket Create file for the tfstate and backup
+Next : Create S3 Bucket, Upload the logs to the S3 bucket - Done Create file for the tfstate and backup - Pending

 Service Model Comparison